braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/setting_up_currents.md

 ## Step 3: Add partner

-Add a partner, sometimes called a "Currents connector," by clicking the dropdown at the top of the screen.
+Add a partner, sometimes called a "Currents connector," by selecting the dropdown at the top of the screen.

 Each partner requires a different set of configuration steps.
 To enable each integration, refer to our list of [available partners]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/available_partners/) and follow the instructions in their respective pages.